Atmosphere of Pluto: Escape

 Atmosphere of Pluto in infrared (New Horizons).
 The whitish patches are sunlight bouncing off more reflective or smoother areas on Pluto's surface.

 Image of Pluto in X-rays by Chandra X-ray Observatory (blue spot).
 The X-rays are probably created by interaction of the gases surrounding Pluto with solar wind, although details of their origin are not clear.

 Early data suggested that Pluto's atmosphere loses 10^{27}–10^{28} molecules (50–500 kg) of nitrogen per second, an amount corresponding to the loss of a surface layer of volatile ices several hundred meters or several kilometers thick during the lifetime of the Solar System.
 However, subsequent data from New Horizons revealed that this figure was overestimated by at least four orders of magnitude; Pluto's atmosphere is currently losing only 1×10^{23} molecules of nitrogen and 5×10^{25} molecules of methane every second.
 This presumes a loss of several centimeters of nitrogen ice and several dozen meters of methane ice during the lifetime of the Solar System.

 Molecules with high enough velocity, which escape into outer space, are ionized by solar ultraviolet radiation.
 As the solar wind encounters the obstacle formed by the ions, it is slowed and diverted, possibly forming a shock wave upstream of Pluto.
 The ions are "picked up" by the solar wind and carried in its flow past the dwarf planet to form an ion or plasma tail.
 The Solar Wind around Pluto (SWAP) instrument on the New Horizons spacecraft made the first measurements of this region of low-energy atmospheric ions shortly after its closest approach on 14 July 2015.
-Such measurements will enable the SWAP team to determine the rate at which Pluto loses its atmosphere and, in turn, will yield insight into the evolution of the Pluto's atmosphere and surface.
+Such measurements will enable the SWAP team to determine the rate at which Pluto loses its atmosphere and, in turn, will yield insight into the evolution of Pluto's atmosphere and surface.

-The reddish-brown cap of the north pole of Charon, the largest of Pluto's moons (Mordor Macula), may be composed of tholins, organic macromolecules produced from methane, nitrogen and other gases released from the atmosphere of Pluto and transferred over about 19,000 km distance to the orbiting moon.
+The reddish-brown cap of the north pole of Charon, the largest of Pluto's moons (Neverland Regio), may be composed of tholins, organic macromolecules produced from methane, nitrogen and other gases released from the atmosphere of Pluto and transferred over about 19,000 km distance to the orbiting moon.
 Models show that Charon can receive about 2.5% of gases lost by Pluto.